pguibert6WIND/frr/doc/user/bgp.rst

 For instance, filter on src port from [1-1000] and dst port = 80.

 - The first version of FRR Flowspec only operates policy based routing, on the following Flowspec criteria : IP Address, UDP port or TCP port.
+The following is planned in a next release : support for ICMP type/code , TCP flags, fragmentation and packet length.

 There are some other restrictions known: